scionproto/scion/doc/dev/design/private-ISDs.rst

    - An initial implementation is available internally at ETH Zurich.
      However, it needs some adaption:

-     - It does not yet support the new endhost API
+     - It does not yet support the new endhost API.
      - It treats ISDs and P-ISDs differently in some parts of the code.
        The only difference should be in the BR where ISD numbers from the private range require a dedicated forwarding key while public ISDs can take the